pelotom/hkts/README.md

 ```

 The `$` operator recursively walks the tree of the first type passed to it, substituting `_`s wherever it finds them with the second type passed to it.
 That's all there is to it!

+This is just a proof of concept; use at your own risk!